-- Risk profiles of insureds – Underwriters will consider a number of things about each driver who will be listed on the policy.
-Factors like driving history, age, gender are used to approximate the risk profile of each driver so the insurer can determine the probability of an incident.
-The number of drivers won’t normally affect the cost of the policy, but adding drivers could affect the average risk profile of the insured drivers.
+- Risk profiles of insureds – Underwriters will consider several things about each driver who will be listed on the policy.
+Factors like driving history, age, and gender are used to approximate the risk profile of each driver so the insurer can determine the probability of an incident.
+The number of drivers won’t normally affect the cost of the policy, but adding drivers could affect the average risk profile.

-- Location and mileage – In very high traffic areas, like New York City, the likelihood of damage to a vehicle is much higher than in rural and suburban areas.
-Similarly, the more miles driven, the greater the risk of an accident.
+- Location and mileage – In very high-traffic areas, like New York City, the likelihood of damage to a vehicle is much higher than in rural and suburban areas.
+Similarly, the more miles that are driven, the greater the risk of an accident.
 Anything that adds risk will drive up costs.
 Additionally, businesses that frequently cross state lines are subject to federal insurance minimums and also face higher risk because of the miles traveled.

-Adjusting the coverage included, the limits, and the deductibles can affect the price of the policy.
+Adjusting the included coverage, policy limits, and deductibles will affect the price of the policy.
 Buyers will need to strike a balance between coverage and cost to find the ideal policy for their business vehicles.

 Finding Cheap Commercial Auto Insurance

-Commercial auto insurance can actually be fairly cost-efficient if the buyer chooses and plans wisely.
-There are several steps that business owners can take to make sure that their commercial auto insurance policies are fairly priced.
+Commercial auto insurance can be fairly affordable if the buyer chooses a policy wisely.
+There are several steps that business owners can take to make sure that their commercial auto insurance policies are as cheap as possible.

 Lastly, many insurance providers offer discounts to drivers who meet various criteria.